noopkat/converge3dprint/README.md

-aiga-dimensional-design
+3D Printing and the Openness of Media
 =======================

-Talk given at AIGA Las Vegas chapter at Amanda Harris Gallery, 7th May 2013
+Talk given at UNLV, for the Converge conference.

-View the slide deck at http://suziam.github.io/aiga-dimensional-design
+View the slide deck at http://suziam.github.io/converge3dprint